bhargysh/my-prezzos/explain-analyze.md

 ```
 ---

-## What's happening under the hood? 👀
+## What magic is postgres doing? 👀
 Hold onto that...for a few mins

 ---

 ## Tool to use 🛠

+- **Query planner**
-- _Query planner_ calculates the cumulative costs for each different execution strategy and chooses the most optimal plan (not always the lowest 'cost')
+- Calculates the cumulative costs for different execution strategies
+    - then chooses the most optimal plan (not always the lowest 'cost')

 ---